 Adult Description: Adult Eastern Tiger Salamanders are terrestrial and range from 6–9 inches (15–22 cm) in total length.
 The coloration of adults is typically dark brown with small, yellowish brown irregular marks scattered along the body.
 Individuals have five toes on their hind feet, rounded heads, cylindrical bodies, small protruding eyes, and smooth, moist skin.

-General Larval Description: Larval tiger salamanders are typically yellowish-brown in coloration with little to no visible markings and have three pairs of external, feather-like gills used for respiration.
-As individuals age and begin metamorphosis, these external gills begin to shrink in size and markings and patterns begin to develop on the body.
-Additionally, the tail is enlarged with a thin, membranous fin extending from the tail musculature to aid in swimming, which shrinks as individuals are undergoing metamorphosis.
+Larval Description: As juveniles, Eastern Tiger Salamanders are aquatic.
+Larval Eastern Tiger salamanders are typically yellowish-brown in coloration with little to no visible pattern or markings and have three pairs of external, feather-like gills used for respiration.
+As individuals age and begin metamorphosis, these gills begin to shrink in size and markings and patterns begin to develop on the body.
+Additionally, the tail is enlarged with a thin, membranous fin extending from the tail to aid in swimming, which shrinks as individuals are undergoing metamorphosis.

 Habitat: Eastern Tiger Salamanders inhabit moist areas near woodlands, wetlands, and prairies.
 They may also occur near homes, such as in basements or root cellars.
 Breeding habitat primarily consists of wetlands or ponds where large predatory fish are absent.